gatsbyjs/gatsby/docs/docs/themes/using-a-gatsby-theme.md

 title: Using a Gatsby Theme
 ---

 While you can [get started quickly with a Gatsby theme starter](/docs/themes/getting-started/), you can also install a Gatsby theme directly to an existing Gatsby site.
-Gatsby themes are plugins, so we [use them just like any other Gatsby plugin](/docs/using-a-plugin-in-your-site/).
+Gatsby themes are plugins, so you can [install and use them like any other Gatsby plugin](/docs/using-a-plugin-in-your-site/).

 ## Installing a Theme